shaekhhasanshoron/bankops-core/README.md

 * **SSO & Passkey Integration:** The Auth service's port-adapter design makes it trivial to add new authentication providers like Single Sign-On (SSO) or modern passkeys by simply writing a new adapter.

-* **Saga Pattern for Complex Transactions:** If business processes become more complex, spanning multiple services, I can use the event-driven system to implement the Saga pattern for managing distributed transactions reliably.